harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write final copy, metadata, and deployment notes for a GitHub Pages style release so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 I was also thinking about first impression stuff the whole time, since this kind of project gets judged very quickly.
 - Deliverable: Ended the day with launch-ready site in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-01-30 - Day 13: Portfolio polish check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to refine visuals, trim weak sections, and improve the first impression for recruiters or clients so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+Small layout choices mattered more than I first expected, so I ended up tweaking them more than once.
+- Deliverable: Ended the day with final visual polish in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.